martin-banks/earthquake-dashboard/README.md

 Create an interactive dashboard to visualise global earthquake data, it must include:

-- Display all events on an interactive globe.
+[] Display all events on an interactive globe.
-- Each event on the globe must reflect it's magnitude.
+  [] Each event on the globe must reflect it's magnitude.
-- Select custom date rate.
+[] Select custom date rate.
-- Display a timeline of all of the events.
+[] Display a timeline of all of the events.
-  - Each event should also represent the magnitude.
+  [] Each event should also represent the magnitude.
-- Filter the events by magnitude range.
+[] Filter the events by magnitude range.
-- Display a chart of the totals for all of the magnitudes in the range.
+[] Display a chart of the totals for all of the magnitudes in the range.
-- Filter the events by those that were felt and those that triggered tsunami warnings.
+[] Filter the events by those that were felt and those that triggered tsunami warnings.

+### Bonus points

+[] Each quake on the globe can be interacted with with (click/hover) to display it's specific details.
+[] Add a 'play' feature that will add the quakes to the globe sequentially.
+[] Add a scrubber to the timeline to see what quakes have happened at any point

 ## Tech used